 The maximum length of an end-of-quarter LOA is 180 calendar days.
 LOA are only granted to students who complete the entire quarter including final exams and are maintaining satisfactory academic progress before beginning the LOA.
 Students may take only one LOA during the length of a program.
 Students on LOA are not qualified to receive Financial Aid during the Leave.
 Any student who has received a Federal Stafford Loan and takes a six-month LOA will enter the grace period and/or begin repayment on their loan because the six-month leave exceeds the Federal government's 180-day maximum for an approved LOA per 12-month period.
-Since MI Select is not an academic program, MI Select students are not eligible for an LOA.
+Since are not eligible for an LOA.